solana-labs/solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 contribute to 99% of the storage size in shred insertion, have an unique write workload where write-keys are mostly monotonically increasing over time.
-As a result, after entries are flushed from memory into SST files, the keys are naturally sorted accross multiple SST files where each SST file might have a small overlapping key range between at most two other SST files.
+As a result, after entries are flushed from memory into SST files, the keys are naturally sorted across multiple SST files where each SST file might have a small overlapping key range between at most two other SST files.
 In other words, files are sorted naturally from old to new, which allows us to use the First-In-First-Out compaction, or FIFO Compaction.